erythix4/langfuse_Training/sre/sre-03-en.md

-# Langfuse Self-Hosted on Kubernetes: Deployment, Scaling, and High Availability
+# Langfuse Self-Hosted on Kubernetes: Deployment, Scaling and High Availability

 *By Samuel Desseaux - Erythix*